If you’re looking for some design inspiration, you’ve come to the right place!

 8. Reiki Rays

-Reiki Rays is a website about Reiki healing and features articles on energy healing, meditation, chakras, etc.
+Reiki Rays is a website about Reiki healing and feature articles on energy healing, meditation, chakras, etc.

 What is interesting about Reiki Rays is their choice of primary color.
 Their main brand color is a shade of purple.
 They use this shade of purple in their logo, menu items, and footer.